 The language has SOV basic word order with nominative accusative alignment.
 Noun phrases are head-initial and take case and number marking.
 Adverbs precede the predicate which can be followed by a number of complement verbs and auxiliaries most of which are of Chinese origin.

-The Wutunhua language is spoken by aproximatly two thousand people, most of whom are officially classified as belonging to the Monguor (Chinese: 蒙古尔) / Tu (Chinese: 土族) ethnic groups.
+The Wutunhua language is spoken by approximately two thousand people, most of whom are officially classified as belonging to the Monguor (Chinese: 蒙古尔) / Tu (Chinese: 土族) ethnic groups.
 However, Wutunhua speakers generally identify themselves as Tibetan.